“Can I get rid of my man boobs quickly and naturally?”

 By building strength in our PULL muscles, we strengthen and tighten our back muscles.
 This will naturally cause us to pull our shoulder blades back and down into proper position, and give us a better posture.

-If you ONLY do chest exercises, you’re more likely to get out of balance, which leads to contracted chest muscles, hunched shoulders, and poor posture.
+If we ONLY do chest exercises, we’re more likely to get out of balance, which leads to contracted chest muscles, hunched shoulders, and poor posture.

-Here are some options for building up your back muscles and improving your posture:
+Here are some options for building up our back muscles and improving our posture: